-- Modern Techniques in neuroscience (April till June 2016) which cover a wide range of modern neuroscience, biological and analytical techniques used to address the relevant questions in neuroscience.
+- Modern Techniques in neuroscience (April and May 2017) which cover a wide range of modern neuroscience, biological and analytical techniques used to address the relevant questions in neuroscience.
 2.5 EC

 The following activities are organized throughout the year (Credit points in brackets):

 - Neuroscience Lectures to be attended by all IMPRS doctoral students (1 EC)

 - Other Lectures like the Ernst Strüngmann Lectures, NeFF or activities from the ICNF.
 All IMPRS students must at least ten of them a year (0.5 EC)

 - Courses on transferable skills offered by the Goethe Graduate Academy (GRADE).
 All doctoral students should attend at least four workshop days a year.
 (1.5 EC)

 In addition, many classes from the wide variety of Master studies are open to IMPRS students (register by contacting the coordinator in brackets) including